5 Elements of Perfect Product Messaging

 3. Determine how your solution solves these problems

-4. Identify benefits your solution brings to them
+4. Identify product benefits your solution offers

 5. Differentiate your product from all the rest